Giant piezoelectric effects of topological structures in stretched ferroelectric membranes

 The multiphase diagram suggests that a tensile in-plane strain leads to a flat potential energy landscape with respect to polarization rotation in PbTiO$_3$, a hallmark of MPB ~\cite{Ahart08p545}.
 The emergence of phase competitions involving various $M$ phases supports a $M$-phase-mediated polarization rotation mechanism~\cite{Guo2000p5423,Noheda99p2059}.
-The question is whether this MPB-like feature persists at finite temperatures, especially against the formation of domain structures.
-To address this, we perform large-scale DPMD simulations to investigate the polar ordering at room temperatures.
+The question is whether this MPB-like feature persists at finite temperatures.
+To address this, we perform large-scale DPMD simulations to investigate the polar ordering at finite temperatures.
 For simplicity, we focus on isotropic in-plane strains ($a_{\rm IP}=b_{\rm IP}$).
+The DP model can reproduce various properties of PbTiO$_3$, including phonon spectra of tetragonal and cubic phases, the temperature-driven phase transition, and topological textures such as polar vortex lattice in PbTiO$_3$/SrTiO$_3$ superlattices~\cite{Wu23p144102}.
+We have developed an online {\href{https://github.com/huiihao/Spiral}{{notebook}}}~\cite{datayhh} on Github to share the training database, force field model, training metadata, and essential input and output files.
+Further details about MD simulations using \texttt{LAMMPS} \cite{Plimpton95p1} can be found in Supplementary Material~\cite{SIyhh}.